This Is the Irish Setter: A Discussion of Swift-Moving, Big Lively Gait, and a Rollicking Personality!

 By the early 1800s, we had our Irish Setter in type and function.
 Certainly, through the comparison of pictures and paintings over the years, we can see changes today.
 But the basics then are still the basics!

-Irish Setter in the field
+Irish Setter gait

 In many publications from the middle to late 1800s, such as The Dogs of the British Islands by J. H. Walsh (1886), authors wrote descriptions about the build of the breed with its slightly longer than tall frame, sufficient bone, and a head allowing plenty of brain room.
 The chest is deep with well-sprung ribs, allowing sufficient lung space, that ribbing is carried back along the spinal cord to support the firm back.
 Forelegs are straight and sinewy, feet small and firm.